Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagen ``newspeak" in all that

 The pure state vector $\ket{\psi}$ is used to describe the situation in which the preparation has no stochastic element.
 This means that the preparation is maximal informationally.
-If the preparation is in a form of a filtering, a second act of the same filtering in the ideal case does not make a further selection, hence no stochasticity appears in such a procedure.
-In fact, the existence of a measurement procedure which upon repetitions of the experiment boringly gives always the same result, a specific $r_l$, is an if-and-only-if property of a pure state.
+If the preparation is in a form of a filtering, a second act of the same filtering in the ideal case does not make a further selection, hence no stochasticity appears in such a procedure, see Fig. \ref{FIG1}.
+In fact, the existence of a (theoretical) measurement procedure which upon repetitions of the experiment boringly gives always the same result, a specific $r_l$, is an if-and-only-if property of a pure state. \begin{itemize} \item Because of all that discussion above, we shall try to consequently call $\ket{\psi}$ as ``the state describing the system", instead of ``the state of the system", and sometimes even ``the ket describing the system", or other phrases which seem equivalent for us. \end{itemize}